aragon/geo-browser-contracts/README.md

 ## DO's and DONT's

-- Always grant `EDITOR_PERMISSION` without any condition attached to it
-- Never grant `ROOT_PERMISSION` unless you are trying things out
+- Never grant `ROOT_PERMISSION` unless you are just trying things out
 - Never uninstall all plugins, as this would brick your DAO
 - Ensure that there is at least always one plugin with `EXECUTE_PERMISSION` on the DAO
+- Ensure that the DAO is ROOT on itself
 - Use the `_gap[]` variable for upgradeable plugins, as a way to reserve storage slots for future plugin implementations
   - Decrement the `_gap` number for every new variable you add in the future